 Introduction and citation overview as well as tutorials for APA, MLA, Chicago, and CSE/CBE Styles

 Documenting Sources for Research in the Humanities, Social Sciences, History, and Sciences(Hacker and Fister Research and Documentation Online)

 See the "Documenting Sources" link for each of these categories.

 Find Help with Citing Sources (Re:Writing from Bedford/St. Martin's)

 List of Style Manuals by Discipline (Hacker and Fister Research and Documentation Online) "Research and Documentation describes four commonly used systems of documentation: MLA, used in English and the humanities; APA, used in psychology and the social sciences; Chicago, used in history and some humanities; and CSE, used in biology and other sciences.
 Following is a list of style manuals used in a variety of disciplines.

 Scholarly and Professional Style Manuals (University of No. Texas Libraries)

 List of resources for various style manuals, including AAA, ACS, AMA, APA, APSA, ASA, CBE/CSE, Chicago/Turabian, and Harvard Reference System.

 APA citation style was developed by the American Psychological Association and is used in the social sciences.
-The distinguishing characteristics of this citation style is that the publication date is placed immediately after the author's name, initials are used for the author's first name, and the title can be in lower case.
+The distinguishing characteristics of this citation style are that the publication date is placed immediately after the author's name, initials are used for the author's first name, and the title can be in lowercase.

 APA Citation Format With Microsoft Word '07 - Research & Term Paper Part 1, Part 2, & Part 3 (David Taylor, Professor of Writing, UMUC aka peakdavid)